Baptistou/PopupFilter/README.txt

 --------------------------------------------------------------------------------

 PopupFilter updates :

+* version 1.4
+- Fix compatibility issue with browser.webNavigation.onCreatedNavigationTarget API on Chrome when popup focus option is set to foreground.
+- Fix compatibility issue with browserAction popup on Firefox Android when Settings tab is created.
+- Code and performance improvements.

 * version 1.3 (07/09/2017)
 - Add a new option in Settings page that permits to control popup focus on opening.